neo4j-product-examples/snowflake-graph-analytics/genre-recommendation/README.md

 ```

-## Generation graph embeddings with GraphSAGE
+## Generating graph embeddings with GraphSAGE

 Duration: 20
 GraphSAGE is a powerful algorithm for generating node embeddings by sampling and aggregating features from a node's local neighborhood.
 This approach allows us to capture the structural and feature information of nodes in a graph, making it ideal for tasks like node classification and recommendation systems.

-To get nodes embeddings using GraphSAGE, a user need to train a model and then use it to generate embeddings.
+To get node embeddings using GraphSAGE, users need to train a model and then use it to generate embeddings.

 ### Data preparation